-Start your day in the old fishermen neighbourhood Barceloneta.
+Start your second day in the old fishermen’s neighbourhood Barceloneta.
 This is the area with the city beaches, so it tends to get very crowded during the day.
 That’s why I prefer to walk down the boulevard here in the morning.

-And yes, you will have gotten hungry after some active paddling on the Mediterranean see!
-Have a late brunch or early lunch, as you prefer, because both menu’s at Surf House are delicious and healthy for a good recovery after this active beach morning.
+And yes, you will have gotten hungry after some active paddling on the Mediterranean sea!
+Have a late brunch or early lunch, as you prefer, because both menus at Surf House are delicious and healthy for a good recovery after this active beach morning.

-When you arrive to the big street, Carrer de Ferran, turn towards Placa Sant Jaume, where the Generalitat (autonomous government) building and City Hall tower over the big square.
-Keeping the Generalitat on your left hand side, move further up into Gotico.
+When you arrive at the big street, Carrer de Ferran, turn towards Placa Sant Jaume, where the Generalitat (autonomous government) building and City Hall tower over the big square.
+Keeping the Generalitat on your left-hand side, move further up into Gotico.
 Here you are basically behind the huge Gothic cathedral.
-Although I can imagine your curiosity to see the facade of the cathedral, don’t rush through these streets.
-First of all because the acoustics in the streets around the cathedral are very special so you might find many street artists singing or playing.
+Although I can imagine your curiosity to see the cathedral’s facade, don’t rush through these streets.
+First of all, because the acoustics in the streets around the cathedral are very special so you might find many street artists singing or playing.
 Some amazing, some not that great, but all part of the city culture!
 Second of all because you don’t want to miss out on a hidden treasure, placa Felip Neri.

 It’s time to continue towards the front of the cathedral.
 The square is lively and the dramatic backdrop of the building is a hotspot for selfies and photos.
 It’s also beautiful from the inside, containing even a little orange tree garden, but it can get very crowded if you want to enter the church.
 Still tempted to go in?
 Try one of the side entrances, there’s usually no queue there!